greg-raven/mkdocs-netlify/docs/index.md

 ## What is Netlify?

-Netlify is the fastest way to build the fastest web sites using the [JAMStack](https://jamstack.org) approach.
+[Netlify](https://www.netlify.com) is the fastest way to build and host the fastest web sites using the modern [JAMStack](https://jamstack.org) approach.

 Millions of developers and businesses use Netlify to run web projects on a global scale &mdash; without servers, devops, or costly infrastructure.
 After building your site, Netlify pushes your files to its global CDN for nearly instantaneous access anywhere on the planet.